 - Monounsaturated fatty acids (MUFAs)—which means they only have one (“mono”) double bond (“unsaturated)

-- Non-essential fats—they can be produced by the body, so we don’t technically need to consume them in our diet
+- Non-essential fats—the body can produce them, so we don’t technically need to consume them in our diet

-Omega-9s, a.k.a.
-MUFAs, are produced by the body when we already have enough omega-3s and omega-6s.
-Because our bodies can make omega-9s, they’re deemed non-essential.
+The body produces omega-9s, a.k.a.
+MUFAs, when we already have enough omega-3s and omega-6s.
+Because of this, omega-9s are “non-essential.”
 But, they still play an important role in our health.
 In fact, omega-9s are the most abundant fats in most cells in our bodies!
-Monounsaturated fats are often talked about as one of the healthiest kinds of fats.
-They perform important functions, like carrying vitamins and minerals to our cells, and no there are no known negative side effects associated with consuming MUFAs.
+Because of this, they end up performing some important functions, like carrying vitamins and minerals to our cells.
+And, there are no known negative side effects associated with consuming MUFAs.

 There’s one omega-9 that is most known and most commonly found in our food:

 - Oleic acid—occurs naturally in some vegetable and animal oils, especially olive oil and macadamia oil; oleic acid specifically is the second-most abundant fatty acid in the human body